commercetools/ui-kit/.changeset/calm-moons-run.md

 '@commercetools-uikit/number-input': minor
 ---

-prevent number input change when scrolling with the mouse.
+Preventing the value of the number input to be updated when it has the focus and the user scrolls the page content using the mouse wheel.